 Head Softball Coach

-He also served as the head coach for the Washington Ladyhawks Gold club team from 2006-08, leading them to a 7th-place finish at Gold Nationals in 2008 and a 13th place finish in 2006.
-With the Ladyhawks, he coached several current & former Huskies.
-An avid golfer and reader, he was married to Heather Tarr on August 27th, 2010.
+J.T. also doubles as the head coach and general manager for Team SEATTLE a 14u club program.
+He also served as the head coach for the Washington Ladyhawks 18u Gold club team from 2006-2008 where he led them to a 7th place finish at ASA Gold Nationals in 2008 and a 13th place finish in 2006.

 His younger brother Jeff played in the major leagues and is currently a head golf pro and general manager of a country club in the Seattle area.
 An avid golfer and reader, he married Heather Tarr in the summer of 2010.

 Mike Roberts enters his 3rd year as the pitching coach for the Huskies in 2017.
 In his first season with the Huskies, Roberts helped guide the team to an overall record of 42-17 and the program's 22nd consecutive appearance in the NCAA tournament.

 Roberts came to Seattle from the University of Oregon, where he spent the 2014 season as the Ducks' pitching coach.
 Roberts helped the Ducks to a 56-9-1 overall record, a 20-3-1 Pac-12 mark and the conference title.

 Lance Glasoe enters his 7th year on Washington coaching staff in 2017.
 Glasoe returns to UW after serving as the head coach at Pacific Lutheran University in Tacoma, WA.
 Prior to that stint, Glasoe was instrumental in helping the Dawgs win the National Championship in 2009.